0xDones/tfgen/README.md

 __Benefits:__

+- This is not just a tool, it's a way of doing things.
 - Increase your productivity.
 - Reduce the risk of making mistakes during copy+paste operations.
 - Scale your monorepo following the same pattern across the modules.